Devil May Cry 4: Scenario and cast

 Before commencing the designs for the characters in Devil May Cry 4, character designer Tatsuya Yoshikawa consulted with several members of the staff who had worked on the series before to become familiar with previous elements.
 The characters were designed to emphasize their moves, which made the staff controlling their motions vital to the design.
 Some of the antagonist's demonic forms in Devil May Cry 4 resemble angels.
 These characters were designed to be attractive to the game's audience while providing a contrast when compared to other demons in the game.
 Yoshikawa noted that several of the boss characters presented some difficulty when creating them.
 He said that Nero's design was one of the biggest challenges he had experienced in his career, because the character had to be accepted by the public and fit in the series' universe.
 Yoshikawa liked the interactions between Nero and Dante because of the balance the two playable characters make.

 Yoshikawa also created another devil transformation, the Devil Trigger, for Nero.
 Unlike Dante's transformation that makes him look like a devil, Nero's Devil Trigger generates a creature situated behind his back.
 One that did not appear in the game turned Nero into a demon like Dante.
 Nero's hood covers one eye as a symbol whose interpretation is left up to the fans.
 Yoshikawa wanted to incorporate this into the game and hoped to make it into a figurine, but this was not possible.

-Both main voice actors motion capture actors, Reuben Langdon and Bosch, expressed pleasure working as Dante and Nero, respectively with the former noting he made Dante like his younger Devil May Cry 3 persona but more mature.
+Both main voice and motion capture actors, Reuben Langdon and Bosch, expressed pleasure working as Dante and Nero, respectively with the former noting he made Dante like his younger Devil May Cry 3 persona but more mature.
 Langdon's inspiration for the character was Roy Focker of the anime series The Super Dimension Fortress Macross.